Guinea to start final trials of Ebola vaccines this week

 In Liberia, where no new cases have been reported for 13 days, the government says the trial is a "resounding success".

-But local media has reported that some residents are refusing measles and polio vaccinations amid rumours of a deliberate plot to infect them with Ebola.
+But local media has reported that some residents are refusing measles and polio vaccinations amid rumors of a deliberate plot to infect them with Ebola.

 (Additional reporting by James Harding Giahyue in Monrovia and Emma Farge in Dakar; Editing by Louise Ireland)